 When the city of Damascus disincorporated on July 16, 2016, the responsibility and the funding for the area’s transportation system was returned to Clackamas County.
 Under state law, the county must adopt a Transportation System Plan (TSP) to guide investments in the transportation system of the unincorporated areas of the county.
-Due to ongoing legal challenges to the Damascus disincorporation, questions remain about county responsibilities within the former city.
-Work on the TSP for the Damascus area will begin once legal issues related to the status of Damascus are resolved.
+However, there were legal challenges to the disincorporation, so the county held off on any action.
+With the final legal determination in 2020 that Damascus is disincorporated, the county will begin work on the TSP for the Damascus area in 2021.

 - Road maintenance and repairs